yaoyanglee/MDP-Group-34/AndroidController/README.md

 I.e. Updates the  obstacle with `obstacle_id` on the android app to the image recognised by the model, `image_id`.

+### Command to start Task 2
+`{"cat": "control", "value": "start"}`: Sends a command from the Android app to the RPi to start the 2nd task.

 ## Key Functions
 These functions, in `HomeFragment.java`, receive the function inputs from `BluetoothConnnectionService.java`.